AndreaFalanti/popnas/README.md

 - **motifs**: number of motifs to stack in each CNN.
 In NAS literature, a motif usually refers to a single cell, here instead it is used to indicate a stack of N normal cells followed by a single reduction cell.
 - **normal_cells_per_motif**: normal cells to stack in each motif.
+- **block_join_operator**: defines the operator used to join the tensors produced by the two operators of a block.
+  Supported values: [add, avg].
+- **lookback_reshape**: if _true_, when a skip lookback (-2) has a different shape from the one expected by the current cell, it is reshaped with a pointwise convolution, similar to what was done in PNAS, before passing it to block operators.
+If _false_, the skip lookbacks are instead passed directly to block operators requesting them, which would operate like as reduction cell case when the shape diverge from expected one.
 - **concat_only_unused_blocks**: if _true_, only blocks' output not used internally by the cell will be used in final concatenation cell output, following PNAS and NASNet.
   If set to _false_, all blocks' output will be concatenated in final cell output.